Howard W. Gilmore: Early life and career

 Gilmore served as the executive officer of the submarine USS Shark (SS-174), and in a near-fatal incident during the submarine's shakedown cruise, narrowly survived an assault by a group of thugs in Panama, who cut his throat during an excursion ashore.
 He had to deal with several other instances of tragedy in his life, including the death of his first wife from disease, and at the time of his Medal of Honor action his second wife was still in a coma from a fall she had taken down a flight of stairs.
 In 1941, he assumed his first command, USS Shark (SS-174), only to be transferred the day after the attack on Pearl Harbor to command the still-unfinished submarine USS Growler (SS-215).

 World War II

 Gilmore commanded his submarine skillfully during four Pacific War patrols.
 During his first, on 5 July 1942 Growler attacked three enemy destroyers off Kiska, sinking one and severely damaging the other two, while narrowly avoiding two torpedoes fired in return, for which Gilmore received the Navy Cross.

-During his second patrol, Growler sank four merchant ships totaling 15,000 tons in the East China Sea near Formosa.
-Gilmore was awarded a gold star in lieu of a second Navy Cross.
+During his second patrol, Growler sank four merchant ships totaling 15,000 tons in the East China Sea near Formosa for which the Navy awarded him another Navy Cross.

 During October 1942, Growler patrolled off Truk in the Caroline Islands as part of a repositioning of submarine assets on the way to Brisbane, Australia.
 No significant action occurred.